 Include, understand and respect diverse stakeholder perspectives in decision-making to motivate and mobilize collective action to achieve solutions to complex problems.

 Foundational courses focus on building practitioner-oriented competencies to develop and manage effective, high-impact nonprofit and governmental organizations.
-Coursework includes public administration and policy, research methods and policy analysis, public sector finance, managerial economics, macroeconomics, ecological economics, capital markets, public administration implementation and information management and technology.
+Coursework provides critical skills in:

-Understand sustainability and its application in a practical, historical and global context, and incorporate sustainability in public finance and budget management.
+Understanding sustainability and its application in a practical, historical and global context, and how to incorporate sustainability in functional disciplines.

 Information and Communication Technology Literacy: